 Enable them to buy or reserve a product online and pick it up in store, for example.
 This is a great option for busy parents.
 They can order from the comfort of their home or at the office, then bring their kids to the store to try the products before committing to buy.

 You can also cut down on lines at the store through a mobile POS like Lightspeed.
 When a customer is ready to pay for their back to school haul, your sales associate can process their order and check them out on the spot.

 Post on your social media accounts about the tactics you’re taking to make shopping as convenient as possible.
 It’ll draw eyes and help parents plan where to shop—with you!

 Understanding your customers is the key to back-to-school success

 All retailers know that getting a customer’s attention during back-to-school season is tough.
 They’re getting bombarded with deals everywhere.
-To rise against competitors like Amazon and Walmart, independent retailers need to customize their products, marketing and promotions to their customers needs, rather than waste time and money creating campaigns and discounts based on assumptions.
+To rise against competitors, independent retailers need to customize their products, marketing and promotions to their customers’ needs, rather than waste time and money creating campaigns and discounts based on assumptions.